digital-land/specification/content/specification/development-plan.md

           - field: adopted-date
             description: The date a plan is officially adopted
           - field: organisations
-            description: A list of codes for the responsible organisations, spearated by ;
+            description: A list of codes for the responsible organisations, separated by ;
           - field: entry-date
+            description: the date this information has been entered as a record
           - field: start-date
+            description: the date the validity of the record starts
           - field: end-date
+            description: the date the validity of the record ends
     - dataset: development-plan-timetable
       name: development plan timetable
       fields: